Home Health & Hospice

 - Social Work - The Social Worker assists with living arrangements, long-term planning, and financial concerns.
 Patients may benefit from referrals and coordination with community resources as well.

-Valley County Health System Home Health provides services in Valley, Garfield, Loup, Custer, Wheeler, Greeley, Sherman and Howard Counties.
+Valley County Health System Home Health provides services in 11 central Nebraska counties, with a primary services area of Valley, Garfield, Loup, Custer, Wheeler, Greeley, Sherman and Howard counties.

 Who is Eligible?